Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 DMV Process

 If you're arrested for a DUI in California, you must navigate both the criminal court system and the Department of Motor Vehicles (DMV) hearing process.
 The DMV hearing is separate from the court case and focuses solely on whether your driver's license should be suspended.
-Here’s what you need to know about the process:
+Here’s what you need to know about the DMV hearing consequences and DMV DUI process:

-You have only 10 days from the date of your DUI arrest to request a DMV hearing.
-If you don't, your license will automatically be suspended after 30 days.
-This hearing is critical because it is your only opportunity to challenge the suspension of your driving privileges.
+To start a DMV DUI process, drivers have only 10 days from the date of your DUI arrest to request DUI Administrative Hearings.
+Failure to do so results in an automatic license suspension after 30 days.
+This hearing is critical as it serves as the only opportunity to challenge the suspension of driving privileges.

-The DMV hearing is not about determining guilt for the DUI itself; rather, it examines specific issues, such as:
+The DMV hearing and the DMV DUI process in its entirety are not about determining guilt for the DUI itself; rather, they focus on specific issues, such as:

 • Whether the police had a valid reason to stop you.